-A watertight collision bulkhead must be installed between 10% and 15% of Lh, aft of the forward-most Lh point.
-A watertight bulkhead must be installed forward of the rudder stock(s) and a minimum of 1m forward of the aft-most point of Lh.
+A watertight collision bulkhead must be installed between 10% and 15% of Lh aft of the forward-most Lh point.
+An aft watertight bulkhead must be installed forward of the rudder stocks and a minimum of 1 m forward of the aft-most point of Lh.

-A system of watertight hatches, with a minimum opening of 0.18 m2, shall enable evacuation via the back of the boat when inverted.
-This hatch must be located on the transom, outside the aft lifelines on any boat launched for the first time after March 1st 2011.
-All boats shall conform to this rule by the 1st of September 2010 in order to participate in Category 1 races.
+A system of watertight hatches, with a minimum opening of 0.18m2, shall enable evacuation via the back of the boat when inverted.
+This The hatch must be located on the transom must be outside the aft lifelines on any boat launched for the first time after 1st March 2011.